ConstantRobotics-Ltd/CodingStandards/README.md

 1. In comment blocks use `//`, not `/* */`. `/* */` is reserved for documentation in header file only.

-2. Strive to strike a balance in commenting your code - while it is crucial to provide sufficient comments for clarity and understanding, aim to keep them concise and focused, avoiding unnecessary verbosity to maintain code readability and promote efficient collaboration, e.g. -
+2. Strive to strike a balance in commenting your code - while it is crucial to provide sufficient comments for clarity and understanding, aim to keep them concise and focused, avoiding unnecessary verbosity to maintain code readability and promote efficient collaboration:
   ```c++
     // Good comment:
     // This equation comes from mass–energy equivalence E=mc^2.